-^{}We are grateful to participants at seminars at Bocconi University, Dutch National Bank, Mannheim University, the OECD workshop on payment systems (June 6th 2006), the IDEI conference on competition policy in two-sided markets, and to Patrick Bolton, Luis Cabral, and especially Marius Schwartz and two anonymous referees for useful comments.
+\We are grateful to participants at seminars at Bocconi University, Dutch National Bank, Mannheim University, the OECD workshop on payment systems (June 6th 2006), the IDEI conference on competition policy in two-sided markets, and to Patrick Bolton, Luis Cabral, and especially Marius Schwartz and two anonymous referees for useful comments.
+The research leading to these results has received funding from the European Research Council under the European Community?s Seventh Framework Programme (FP7/2007-2013) Grant Agreement no. 249429.

-[†]Toulouse School of Economics.
+&lt;sup>†Toulouse School of Economics.